Aswath0929/Payflow_Protocol_HACKXIOS_25/theblocks/docs/INVARIANTS.md

 # Protocol Invariants

-> **TheBlocks - Adversarial-Resilient Settlement Protocol**
+> **PayFlow Protocol - Hackxios 2K25**
-> TriHacker Tournament 2025
+> Institutional Stablecoin Payment Infrastructure

 ---

+## ⚠️ Document Scope

+This document describes invariants for both implemented (Phase 1) and planned (Phase 2) features.

+---

 ## 📋 Overview

-This document formally specifies the **5 core invariants** that the Settlement Protocol enforces at runtime.
+This document formally specifies the **5 core invariants** that the PayFlow Protocol enforces at runtime.
 These invariants are critical for maintaining protocol correctness and security under adversarial conditions.

 ---